The guide provides a roadmap for managers through seven steps of managing an evaluation project.

 Your feedback will improve the Toolkit

 The pages in this Toolkit are being refined and will be updated over time.
-Your feedback is welcome and can be submitted here.
+To provide feedback or for more information about how to implement the toolkit, contact the Centre for Program Evaluation.